teremterem/webz-server/README.md

 Anyways, here is how the server can be built and started in few easy steps using maven:
 * *Comming soon...*

+> ***NOTE*** *Some time later a contributor license agreement will be applied to this particular repo.
+[This article](https://julien.ponge.org/blog/in-defense-of-contributor-license-agreements/) explains why contributor license agreements are important in certain cases.*

 ----
 *P.S.
 Check out [WebZ API](https://github.com/terems-org/webz-api#webz-api-v09-beta-pedesis) - server's complete API available under Apache License v2.0.*